Early Musings

 The Unspoken Tradition

 There has always been a patriarchal expectation that women bear children without questioning the motives.
-Do it so humanity can continue on in perpetuity.
-No matter the detriment to mother earth, economies, health and educational systems, food and water supplies, jobs, the environment, climate change, and on and on and on.
+Do it so humanity can continue in perpetuity.
+No matter the detriment to Mother Earth, economies, health, educational systems, food and water supplies, jobs, the environment, climate change, and countless other issues.
 Ludicrous in this century.

-There is also the bizarre expectation that creating a traditional family is necessary in order to expand a legacy, a namesake.
+There is also the bizarre expectation that creating a traditional family is necessary to expand a legacy, a namesake.
 Males get the upper hand here.
 Why is that still a thing?

 It has never been part of my mindset.
 But I am also not a man, rich, powerful, or an aristocrat.
 I have never had the desire to duplicate my being just because I can.
 I find the concept egocentric.

-Fortunately, more women are choosing either to not have children, putting it off until THEY ARE READY, adopting or termination.
-But, as we all know, there is a whole other population not able to make these choices.
+Fortunately, more women are choosing either not to have children, putting it off until THEY ARE READY, adopting, or terminating.
+However, as we all know, there is a whole other population that is unable to make these choices.

 Not to mention, states that are persistent in rolling back the rights and choices we have fought hard to achieve.
 What century are we living in anyway?